 Bio

 Paul Dunion is a teacher, author, mediator and transformational coach committed to remaining mindful of life as a mysterious and unpredictable journey.
-He offers consultations, transformational coaching, and seminars internationally, aimed at deepening our capacity to receive the mystery of life and to travel our unique path.
+As a Consulting Psychologist, he offers private and group consultations, transformational coaching, and seminars internationally, aimed at deepening our capacity to receive the mystery of life and to travel our unique path.
 Paul approaches his work with deep compassion, a wide and deep heart for each of his clients, a gentle spirit and a playful sense of humor.

 Often described as an eclectic mystic, Paul teaches how to make peace with the unknown.
-He focuses on what it means to be on the descended path, characterized as a commitment to accountability, carrying one’s truth with compassion and viewing life as a path to personal discovery.
+He focuses on what it means to be on the descended path, which is depicted in mythology as the initial stage toward manifesting purpose.
+It is characterized as a commitment to accountability, carrying one’s truth with compassion, and viewing life as a path to personal discovery.
 Committed to a Socratic method of teaching, Paul’s intention is to serve as a muse, awakening the truths that live in his students.

 Storytelling, speaking and writing are some of Paul’s strongest gifts.
 He is a regular contributor to various online platforms, including Medium.com.
 To date he has published eight books.
-His most recent offering is Family: In Search of Genuine Belonging, to be released in March 2024.
+His most recent offering is Family: In Search of Genuine Belonging.

 Paul believes that our primary spiritual task is learning how our wills can dance rhythmically with fate — creating our own destiny.
 From his own waltz, Paul writes: